-Administrative personnel comprise the Superintendent, Supervisors, Principals and those persons who may be employed as professional Administrative Assistants to the Superintendent or to the Principal, but does not include secretarial, clerical or other office assistants.
+Administrative personnel comprise the Superintendent, supervisors, principals and those persons who may be employed as professional administrative assistants to the Superintendent or to the principal, but do not include secretarial, clerical or other office assistants.

 9.1.2.
 Recruitment, Selection and Appointment